 A study to develop standards for anal cancer trials (CORMAC study)

-This study is for people who have had treatment or are having treatment for anal cancer.
+This study was for people who had treatment or were having treatment for anal cancer.

-It is part of a project looking at improving anal cancer studies.
+It was part of a project looking at improving anal cancer studies.

 More about this trial

 Treatment for anal cancer can cause short and long term side effects.
 These side effects can affect your

 Studies for new treatments should tell doctors how well a treatment works.
 They should also tell them how side effects impact on things such as your quality life.
 In the past, trials in anal cancer used different ways to measure the effects of treatment.
 This makes it difficult to compare the results and reach any conclusions.
 This study is trying to tackle this problem.

 In the first part researchers interviewed people with anal cancer.
 They asked about their thoughts and feelings of their experience of anal cancer.
 They also asked what was important to them in terms of their treatment and side effects.
 These are called treatment outcomes.